Chart Color Schemes

 Bullsbrook's population aligns closely with national norms in age terms

-The median age in Bullsbrook is close to Greater Perth's average at 37 years old, and it is equivalent to Australia's median age of 38 years.
-Compared to Greater Perth, Bullsbrook has a higher percentage of residents aged 55-64 (13.4%) but fewer residents aged 35-44 (12.0%).
-Between the 2021 Census and now, the population aged 25-34 has grown from 12.9% to 13.7%, while the population aged 45-54 has declined from 15.4% to 13.4%.
-By the year 2041, Bullsbrook's age composition is expected to change significantly.
-The number of residents aged 65-74 is projected to grow by 30%, reaching 920 from 708.
-This growth will be led by those aged 65 and above, who are expected to comprise 89% of the population growth.
-Conversely, population declines are projected for the age groups 25-34 and 0-4 years old.
+The median age in Bullsbrook is close to Greater Perth's average of 37 years and equivalent to Australia's median of 38 years.
+Compared to Greater Perth, Bullsbrook has a higher proportion of residents aged 55-64 (13.4%) but fewer residents aged 35-44 (12.0%).
+Between the 2016 Census and the 2021 Census, the population aged 25-34 increased from 12.9% to 13.7%, while the population aged 45-54 decreased from 15.4% to 13.4%.
+By 2041, Bullsbrook's age composition is expected to shift significantly.
+The number of residents aged 65-74 is projected to grow by 34%, reaching 920 from 686.
+This growth will be led by the aging population dynamic, with those aged 65 and above comprising 72% of the projected growth.
+Conversely, the number of residents aged 0-4 is expected to decrease by 25%.